numaproj/numaflow/docs/user-guide/reference/configuration/max-message-size.md

 ## Enable Compression

-Numaflow supports compression for the messages in the Inter-Step Buffer, this can help to reduce the storage and network cost to ISB.
-Enabling compression will help ISB stability and should be used if the payload is large (e.g, > 1MB).
+Numaflow supports automatic compression while writing and reading the messages to and from the Inter-Step Buffer, this can help to reduce the storage and network cost to ISB.
+Enabling compression will help in ISB stability and should be used if the payload is large (e.g, > 1MB).
 This is transparent to the user-defined functions, compression and decompression is taken care by Numaflow before writing to the ISB and after reading from the ISB.

 Available compression types are:
 - `none` (default)